1% Better

 Digitized Consciousness

 Would you choose to live forever?
-Most people say no. There’s something precious about the finite nature of life.
+Most say no. There’s something precious about the finite nature of life.

 Extra Shot